tobiasros/datamistica/README.md

 2. Commit your datamistica.md and datamistica.html files produced by processing your R markdown file with the knit2html() function in R (from the knitr package)

+3. Publish your shiny app on shinyapps.io and commit your completed app.R file to your git repository

-3. If your document has figures included (it should) then they should have been placed in the figure/ directory by default (unless you overrode the default).
+4. If your document has figures included (it should) then they should have been placed in the figure/ directory by default (unless you overrode the default).
 Add and commit the figure/ directory to your git repository.

-4. Push your master branch to GitHub.
+5. Push your master branch to GitHub.

-5. Submit the URL to your GitHub repository for this assignment to info@tobiasrosenberger.de
+6. Submit the URL to your GitHub repository for this assignment to info@tobiasrosenberger.de

-In addition to submitting the URL for your GitHub repository, you will need to submit the 40 character SHA-1 hash (as string of numbers from 0-9 and letters from a-f) that identifies the repository commit that contains the version of the files you want to submit.
+In addition to submitting the URL for your GitHub repository and the shiny app, you will need to submit the 40 character SHA-1 hash (as string of numbers from 0-9 and letters from a-f) that identifies the repository commit that contains the version of the files you want to submit.
 You can do this in GitHub by doing the following:

 1. Go into your GitHub repository web page for this assignment